mevers/allhomes/README.md

 ### Allhomes localities

-The (inofficial) Allhomes API distinguishes between different types of "localities"; in increasing level of granularity these are: state > region > district > division > street > address.
+The (unofficial) Allhomes API distinguishes between different types of "localities"; in increasing level of granularity these are: state > region > district > division > street > address.
 Divisions (roughly) correspond to suburbs.
 The `allhomes` package pulls in past sales data at the division (i.e. suburb) level.

 ### Allhomes past sales data